How to become a Korean Translator?

 However, the Korean language is more valuable than admiring various aspects of the K-wave.

-It also provides vast job potential in a variety of fields.
+It also offers significant job opportunities across a variety of fields.

 One such option is to become a Korean translator.
 This excellent career choice offers good pay and a favorable work environment.